ShawnLiju/python-auto-clicker/README.md

 # Python-Auto-Clicker
 This is a simple auto-clicker made using python.
 This program clicks the area the cursor is pointed at.
-For this to work, you will need some things.
+For this to work, you will need to have Python and Pyautogui installed.

 - [Python](https://www.python.org/downloads)
 - [Pyautogui](https://pypi.org/project/PyAutoGUI)